microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 ## Summary

-Proposes two methods of overriding the default styles on the `FluentProvider`
+Proposes two methods of overriding the default styles on the `FluentProvider`.

 ## Problem statement